Strichartz estimates for the kinetic transport equation: Local inhomogeneous estimates

 \end{lem} \begin{proof} We apply the Riesz-Thorin convexity theorem to interpolate between the already proven local estimates.
-In essence, we find the convex hull of the locally acceptable sets associated with lemmas \ref{lem: local estim 1} and \ref{lem: local estim 2} and then expand that set by the rule given in lemma \ref{lem: local estim 3}.
+To that end we need to find the convex hull of the sets in $\R^6$ associated with Lemmas \ref{lem: local estim 1 KT} and \ref{lem: local estim 2 KT} and then expand that set by the rule given in Lemma \ref{lem: local estim 3 KT}.

-The set of acceptability $S_1$ of the local estimates in lemma \ref{lem: local estim 1} is given by the system
+The range of validity $S_1$ of the local estimates in Lemma \ref{lem: local estim 1 KT} is given by the system

-or if $(1/q, 1/r, 1/p, 1/\tilde q, 1/ \tilde r, 1/ \tilde p) \in \{B,C | B=(0,0,0,0,1,1), C=(0,1,1,0,0,0)\}$.
+or if $(1/q, 1/r, 1/p, 1/\tilde q, 1/ \tilde r, 1/ \tilde p) \in \{B=(0,0,0,0,1,1), C=(0,1,1,0,0,0)\}$.

 Note that $S_1$ is a convex polyhedron in $\R^6$ and the two points $B$ and $C$ lie on its boundary.
-The set of acceptability $S_2$ of the local estimates in lemma \ref{lem: local estim 2} is the convex hull (in fact a triangle) of the three points
+The range of validity $S_2$ of the local estimates in Lemma \ref{lem: local estim 2 KT} is the convex hull, in fact a triangle, of the three points

-Vertices $B$ and $C$ are already included in $S_1$, thus it would suffice to take only the vertex $A$.
+The vertices $B$ and $C$ are already included in $S_1$ and thus it would suffice to take only the vertex $A$.
 Hence, we obtain the following set

 where $\Triptrip$ are the coordinates of the new set $S_3$ written in terms of $\triptrip$ and $\theta$.
-Of course, to $S_3$ we must also add the line segments $[A,B]$ and $[A,C]$.
+Of course, we must also add to $S_3$ the line segments $[A,B]$ and $[A,C]$.
 We shall treat this case separately at the end.

-Finally, we apply the rule given in lemma \ref{lem: local estim 3} and thus we replace the equations for $Q$ and $\tilde Q$ above with the following inequalities
+Finally, we apply the rule given in Lemma \ref{lem: local estim 3 KT} and thus we replace the equations for $Q$ and $\tilde Q$ above with the following inequalities

 plus the restrictions

 which were implicitly assumed in \eqref{sys: 1 line 2}.

 {\bf 1.} We first eliminate $q$ and $\tilde q$ from the system for $S_1$ to obtain